Everything I need to Know about My Upcoming Thyroid Biopsy

 If the biopsy shows that the growth is from an underactive or overactive thyroid, treatment will be administered to counteract the condition.
 Large nodules can interfere with breathing or swallowing, so follow the plan your doctor recommends.
 If cancer is found, surgery may be needed.
 Most thyroid cancers are treatable.

 To book a thyroid biopsy, contact our board-certified radiologists at Neighborhood Radiology Services, with locations throughout the New York Metropolitan Area.
-Fill out the request appointment form on this page or contact one of our offices directly.
+Fill out the form on this page to request an appointment or call 800-220-2220 to learn more.